 F: +6 (0)3 41472871

 We are very proud to have been invited by curator Rene Rietmayer of Global Art Affairs Foundation to form part of the Time-Space-Existence exhibition as part of the 2014 Biennale.
-Our installation features a series of bamboo projects in South-east Asia and will be on display at the Palazzo Bembo in Venice together with those of other selected architects in different stages of their career and will include Eduardo Souto de Moura, Norman Foster and Ricardo Bofill from Barcelona.
+Our installation features a series of bamboo projects in South-east Asia and will be on display at the Palazzo Bembo in Venice together with those of other selected architects in different stages of their career.
 The biennale will take place from 7th June to 23rd November 2014.

 Desa Mahkota School formed part of the “Architecture of Necessity” exhibition at Virserums Kunsthall, Sweden (May 2013).